bottlerocket-os/bottlerocket/INSTALL.md

 There should only be one that looks like:
 ```
-eksctl-thar-nodegroup-ng-IDENTIFIER-NodeInstanceProfile-IDENTIFIER
+eksctl-bottlerocket-nodegroup-ng-IDENTIFIER-NodeInstanceProfile-IDENTIFIER
 ```

 Note this down as the INSTANCE_PROFILE_NAME for the final launch command.

 ## kube-proxy settings

-By default `kube-proxy` will set the `nf_conntrack_max` kernel parameter to a default value that may differ from what Thar originally sets at boot.
+By default `kube-proxy` will set the `nf_conntrack_max` kernel parameter to a default value that may differ from what Bottlerocket originally sets at boot.
-If you prefer to keep Thar's [default setting](packages/release/release-sysctl.conf), edit the kube-proxy configuration details with:
+If you prefer to keep Bottlerocket's [default setting](packages/release/release-sysctl.conf), edit the kube-proxy configuration details with:

 ```
 kubectl edit -n kube-system daemonset kube-proxy